 With failed responsibility comes penalties.
 The penalty for Eli's family was that they would all die at a young age.
 This is a reminder to us that we are not guaranteed a tomorrow on this earth.

-'"And what happens to your two sons, Hophni and Phineas, will be a sign to you - they will both die on the same day."'
+Your sign that this will occur will be what happens to your two sons Hofni and Pinchas - they will both die on the same day.

 The Lord was going to make an example of Eli's two sons.
 With both of them dying on the same day, it would obviously be a judgment from the very hand of God.